baheredia/set/Readme.md

 precise.
 * Put an easy version (with only one color for colorblinds and/or children)
 * Change the card gifs so that the colors are more similar (I don't like the current ones)
+* Put everything with relative size so that it can always be seen on any screen.
+(Now there is an option for choosing the size)